Question

 Resume Experts • 10+ Years Experience

-The word "reduced" describes the act of making something smaller, less, or fewer in amount.
-While this word accurately describes cost-cutting and efficiency improvements, it often sounds passive and doesn't capture the strategic thinking behind your achievements.
+The word "reduced" describes the act of making something smaller, less, or fewer in amount, size, or degree.
+While this word accurately describes many workplace accomplishments, it can sound passive and fail to capture the strategic thinking and initiative behind your cost-saving or efficiency improvements.

-I've compiled powerful synonyms you can use instead of "Reduced" to make your resume stand out and show the strategic thinking behind your cost-saving and efficiency achievements.
+I've compiled powerful synonyms you can use instead of Reduced on your resume.
+Each alternative conveys a different aspect of your problem-solving abilities and demonstrates the strategic thinking that led to your achievements.

 Better Alternatives to Use Instead